1. Order 1.5 x The Stock You Need

 For example, there was a business sourcing poly strapping who found a cheap supplier.

-Quality products may cost a little more to purchase but will end up saving you money
+Quality products may cost a little more to purchase, but will end up saving you money in the long run!

 5. Trial Samples Before Purchasing Bulk

 Making sure that you are purchasing the right item can often come down to trialing a sample before making a bulk purchase.

 Test, measure, then make an informed purchasing decision!